MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/native-android.md

 manager: jken
 ms.topic: article
 keywords: android on windows
-ms.localizationpriority: medium
 ms.date: 02/19/2020
 ---

-# Native Android development on Windows
+# Get started with native Android development on Windows

-This guide will get you started developing native Android applications.
+This guide will get you started using Windows to create native Android applications.
 If you would prefer a cross-platform solution, see [Overview of Android development on Windows](./overview.md).

 The most straight-forward way to create a native Android app is using Android Studio with either [Java or Kotlin](#java-or-kotlin), though it is also possible to [use C or C++ for Android development](#use-c-or-c++-for-android-development).
 The Android Studio SDK tools compile your code, data, and resource files into archive .apk, Android package, file.
 One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.
 Learn more about Android [Application Fundamentals](https://developer.android.com/guide/components/fundamentals) in the Android docs.